-Upadacitinib (ABT-494) is a Janus kinase 1 (JAK1) inhibitor currently being developed by AbbVie for the treatment of rheumatoid arthritis (RA), Crohn’s disease, ulcerative colitis, atopic dermatitis, and psoriatic arthritis.
-It is also being investigated as a potential treatment for people with active ankylosing spondylitis (AS).
+Upadacitinib (ABT-494) is a Janus kinase 1 inhibitor that is being developed by AbbVie for the treatment of Crohn’s disease, ulcerative colitis, atopic dermatitis, psoriatic arthritis, axial SpA, giant cell arteritis, Takayasu arteritis, and ankylosing spondylitis (AS).

-AS is an inflammatory, progressive autoimmune disease that affects the joints of the spine.
-As the disease progresses, calcium deposits form where ligaments attach to the bones that form the spine, leading to reduced flexibility of the back.
+AS is a progressive inflammatory autoimmune disease that affects the joints of the spine.
+As the disease advances, calcium deposits form where ligaments attach to the bones of the spine.
+This leads to reduced flexibility of the back.

-Janus kinase inhibitors (also known as Jakinibs) are disease-modifying drugs that target the JAK enzymes, which are found inside cells and play important roles in cytokine-mediated cell signaling.
+Janus kinase (JAK) inhibitors, also known as jakinibs, are disease-modifying treatments that target the JAK enzymes.
+These enzymes are found inside cells and play important roles in cytokine signaling.

 Upadacitinib in clinical trials

-The pharmacokinetics, safety, and tolerability of upadacitinib have been evaluated in a Phase 1 clinical trial (NCT01741493) in healthy volunteers and in people with RA.
+Researchers evaluated the pharmacokinetics (basically, what the body does to a drug), safety, and tolerability of upadacitinib in a Phase 1 clinical trial (NCT01741493) in healthy volunteers and people with RA.

-A phase 2b/3 study (NCT03178487) is now underway to evaluate upadacitinib’s safety and effectiveness in people with active AS.
-This multicenter, randomized, double-blind, placebo-controlled study aims to recruit about 228 participants with active AS and is estimated to be completed by 2020.
+A multicenter, randomized, double-blind, placebo-controlled Phase 2b/3 study (NCT03178487) is also underway to evaluate upadacitinib’s safety and effectiveness in people with active AS.
+Researchers estimate the study will be completed by November 2020.

-The most common adverse events associated with the use of upadacitinib were headache, nausea, and upper respiratory and urinary tract infections.
+The most common adverse events of upadacitinib are headache, nausea, and upper respiratory and urinary tract infections.